How to Run a Successful Lunch Time Meditation & Mindfulness Group

-A lunchtime meditation session can help us get over that mid-day work slump, reduce stress, calm, clear the mind, relax, and improve concentration.
+A lunchtime meditation and mindfulness session can help us get over that mid-day work slump, reduce stress, calm, clear the mind, relax, and improve concentration.
 If you are considering facilitating a lunch time meditation session, do it!
 Here are some tips to help you create the best sessions possible, from ACMM coach Jen Hill, owner of Right Brain Liaisons.

-Prepare the Sessions
+Prepare the Lunch Time Meditation and Mindfulness Sessions

 In preparing the sessions, the most important consideration is your audience.
 Some points to consider might include: